-The ABCs and NCLB reports may seem to give conflicting information about your school’s performance.
-Schools can do well in the ABCs and fail to meet standards for NCLB because of the different ways the models look at test results and because of different components considered in each model.
-The ABCs sets performance standards for the school as a whole and growth standards for individual students.
-These standards are compiled to determine a school’s growth status and resulting designation such as School of Excellence and High Growth.
-Schools have an additional challenge under NCLB.
+The READY Accountability reporting and ESEA reports may seem to give conflicting information about your school’s performance.
+Schools can do well in the READY measures and fail to meet standards for ESEA because of the different ways the models look at test results and because of different components considered in each model.

-Grade 10 reading targets are based on students scoring proficient on English I. Grade 10 mathematics targets are based on Algebra I (including “banked” scores, i.e., Algebra I scores for 10th graders who took Algebra I in any prior school year).
-Reading and mathematics targets for grade 10 were changed for the 2011-12 school year.
+Grade 10 reading targets are based on students scoring proficient on English II.
+Grade 10 mathematics targets are based on Math I. Targets use assessment of students in the 10th grade including “banked” scores, i.e., Algebra I scores for 10th graders who took Algebra I in any prior school year.
+Reading and mathematics targets for grade 10 were changed for the 2012-13 school year.
 Comparisons of current results to those prior to the recalculation year should be avoided as they will be inaccurate.

-The measurement used for NCLB are Annual Measureable Objectives (AMOs).
+The measurement used for ESEA are Annual Measureable Objectives (AMOs).
 AMOs “set the bar” for school performance by groups of students.
-There is flexibility including Safe Harbor, confidence interval, and trajectory growth.
 Targets are set for student attendance, cohort graduation rates, student participation in assessments, and for student performance on the state standardized tests in reading and mathematics.

 Look at your child’s performance and be sure you understand where your child stands in reading and mathematics.
 Talk with your child's teacher(s) and principal to find out how you and your school can work together to improve your child’s performance.
-Be aware of your school’s performance under NCLB and the ABCs.
+Be aware of your school’s performance under ESEA and the North Carolina READY Accountability Model.
 Communicate your school’s successes to your community and look for ways to support your school in challenging areas.